Unique-Divine/Commonplace-Book/ai-deep-learning.md

 ### Input Embeddings and the Encoder Stack

 A single encoder layer is composed of two main blocks, the multi-head attention block and a feed-forward block.
-Before a sequence can be passed into encoder stack, it has to be embedded and given positional encodings/ embeddings.
+Before a sequence can be passed into encoder stack, it has to be embedded and given positional encodings/embeddings.
+Here, embedding a sequence means converting each element of the sequence into a vector representation.

 #### Sequence transduction models